michaellennox/boris-bikes-python/README.md

 #Boris Bikes

 This is a repeat of the [boris-bikes-challenge](https://github.com/makersacademy/course/blob/master/boris_bikes/0_challenge_map.md) written in Python instead of the original Ruby.
 You can find my original Ruby solution [at this repo](https://github.com/michaellennox/boris-bikes).

 I have aimed to solve this challenge in a test driven manner with automated tests using the unittest library and the nose testrunner.

 ##Installation Instructions

-##Useage Instructions
+##Usage Instructions

 ##Brief